ReactTraining/classic-react-workshop/Syllabus.md

 We'll explore the lowest level of React: rendering UI.
 We'll take a look at what the "Virtual DOM" and JSX are, brush up on some JavaScript array methods, and do our first coding exercise.

 Objectives:
-- Render UI with react
+- Render UI with React
 - Transform and massage data into UI
 - Become familiar with JSX
 - Brush up on JavaScript expressions and scope